Agua Fria High School: Music

 Agua Fria's music program was founded in 1958, comprising a jazz band, marching band, concert band, and choral groups.
 In addition, Agua Fria has a mariachi band.

 The marching band and color guard, competing as the Band of Owls, participate in Division 2A in the Arizona Marching Band Association competition.
 The band also performs in other events, such as the annual Billy Moore Days festival in Avondale.
 The Band of Owls participated in the Hollywood Christmas Parade in 2002; the trip cost $30,000, but was subsided using fundraisers and a $5,000 contribution.

 Notable alumni

 Notable Agua Fria alumni include former National Football League players Randall McDaniel, Everson Griffen, Bill Lueck, and Rusty Tillman, of which McDaniel was inducted into the Pro Football Hall of Fame in 2009.
 Other athletes that graduated from Agua Fria include baseball players Aaron Altherr, Cardell Camper, Shawn Gilbert, and Sammy Solis.
+Computer programmer Terry A. Davis claimed to have graduated from Agua Fria in 1988.